laiqiqi/Unity-1/README.md

   * The available microphone devices show up in the "Console" window in the Unity Editor
 4. During testing, Hold the "Recording Key" or "R" and say your command
   * Example in Test Scene: Say "Turn off the lights", the lights in the Test Scene should turn off

+## Getting Started (Microsoft Visual Studio)
+To get started using Vognition with Visual Studio simply add a reference to the Vognition dll in your C# project
+  * In the Solution Explorer right click on "References"
+  * Click on "Add Reference..."
+  * Select "Browse" on the left then "Browse..." on the bottom right
+  * Locate VognitionLib.dll in the Unity Plugins folder
+  * Click "Add" then "OK"